Difference Between Bulging Disc and Herniated Disc

 1. Bulging discs occur when the disc protrudes beyond its normal boundaries and can cause pain and discomfort.
 In contrast, herniated discs occur when the disc ruptures and the inner material leaks out, potentially causing nerve damage.

-2. Bulging discs often improve with rest and physical therapy, while herniated discs may require surgery or other medical intervention.
+2. Bulging discs improve with rest and physical therapy, while herniated discs may require surgery or other medical intervention.

-3. Bulging discs are more common than herniated discs and are often caused by age-related degeneration, while herniated discs can be caused by injury or trauma.
+3. Bulging discs are more common than herniated discs and are caused by age-related degeneration, while herniated discs can be caused by injury or trauma.

 Bulging Disc vs Herniated Disc

 In a bulging disk, the disk sags and looks like it is bulging outwards, while in a herniated disk, the outer covering of the disc has a hole or tear.
-Compared to bulging disk, herniated disk is more likely to cause pain because it generally goes farther and is more likely to irritate nerve roots.
+Compared to a bulging disk, a herniated disk is more likely to cause pain because it goes farther and is more likely to irritate nerve roots.

 Bulging Disc vs Herniated Disc

 A bulging disc, as the name suggests, appears like something bulging out.
-It is generally caused due to ageing issues.
+It is caused due to ageing issues.
 The symptoms of a bulging disc include pain in the legs or back.

 This can also lead to other disc degeneration problems if not treated early.
 However, this is comparatively less painful and does not affect the entire circumference.